syrkis/miiii/paper/main.typ

 Indeed, a number is prime if it is divisible only by 1 and itself.
-However, we do not have to test the divisibility of every number beteween 1 and the number in question to determine if it is prime.
+However, we do not have to test the divisibility of every number between 1 and the number in question to determine if it is prime.
 The Sieve of Eratosthenes is an ancient algorithm for finding all primes up to a given limit, and it teaches us that testing if the given number $n$ is a multiple of any prime number less than $sqrt(n)$ is sufficient.